gfxdisp/eye_tracking/README.md

 ### [IDS Software Suite](https://en.ids-imaging.com/ids-software-suite.html) (required for IDS uEye support)

 Select your camera model, create an account, download and install the 64-bit Linux Debian packages.
-You will need all of the included packages.
+You will need all the included packages.

 ### OpenCV